-ACP Bylaws state that Masters shall be Fellows who have been selected because of “integrity, positions of honor, eminence in practice or in medical research, or other attainments in science or in the art of medicine.”
-Masters must be highly accomplished persons demonstrating eminence in practice, leadership, or in medical research.
-Evidence of their achievements can come from many types of endeavors such as renown within their field and/or ACP chapter, research, education, health care initiatives, volunteerism, and administrative positions.
+ACP Bylaws state that Masters shall be Fellows who have been selected because of “integrity, positions of honor, impact in practice or in medical research, or other attainments in science or in the art of medicine.”
+Masters must be highly accomplished persons demonstrating impact in practice, leadership, or in medical research.
+Evidence of their achievements can come from many types of endeavors, such as renown within their field and/or ACP chapter, research, education, health care initiatives, volunteerism, administrative positions, care of patients, and service to their community.

 John Phillips Memorial Award for Outstanding Work in Clinical Medicine